LAST UPDATED AUGUST 4, 2017 AT 6:43 P.M.

-Everything you need to know to compare Sling TV to PlayStation Vue
+Everything you need to know to compare Sling TV vs PlayStation Vue

 If your cable bill just shot up, you might be eyeballing Sling TV or PlayStation Vue as an alternative for everyday TV consumption.

 Congrats, because they are the best two choices currently on the market for live streaming TV.
-That could to change in 2017, but you probably need to drop your pricey cable bill right now like a three-packs-a-day smoking habit.
+That could change in 2017.
+Hulu and YouTube are both expected to debut their own live streaming TV service later this year.
+But you probably need to drop your pricey cable bill right now like a three-packs-a-day smoking habit.

 You know you need to quit, but it’s kind of hard.
 Don’t worry.

-Our guide to live streaming TV will give you the latest breakdown of channels, features and equipment that you will need to cut the cord.
+Our guide to live streaming TV comparing PlayStation Vue vs Sling TV will give you the latest breakdown of channel lineups, features and equipment that you will need to cut the cord.

 How does Sling TV and PlayStation Vue work?

 Sling TV and PlayStation Vue have many of the same channels that you have enjoyed as a subscriber of a big cable company.